Kartones/flask-calendar/README.md

 - I suck at CSS so I'll stick to Bootstrap/Foundation.
 This time what I did works but I've spent more time fighting with CSS than building code.
 - I'll give a try next time to turbolinks, to trully try to avoid javascript for tiny projects.

-### Updates / New Features
+### Changelog

+List of new features added to the original project commits

+- 2017-12-22: "Hide" button to remove individual instances of repetitive/recurrent tasks
+- 2017-12-21: Cleanup of internal data files when a day/month becomes empty of tasks
-- Added support for a basic drag & drop (to change day inside same month of a non-recurring task).
+- 2017-12-20: Basic drag & drop (to change day inside same month of a non-recurring task).
 Intended only for desktop, probably rough on the edges but working.

 ## Requirements

 - Python 3.x (tested on 3.5)

-- `flask`
+Other requirements are on the `requirements.txt` file.

 ## Running